 Groups of churches throughout Haiti often hold zone rallies or even camp meetings.
 At one time, about 10 Nazarene churches in the extreme southeastern part of Haiti held a weekend camp meeting.
 There was some civil unrest in the country.
 Undaunted, over 1,000 people came to camp meeting.
 Thirty-five were baptized on Sunday afternoon.

-Jesus said, "The kingdom of heaven is like unto a net, that was cast into the sea" (Matt.
-13:47, KJV).
+Jesus said, "The kingdom of heaven is like a net that was let down into the lake and caught all kinds of fish."
+(Matthew 13:47).
 These crusades and camp meetings, large and small, are visible happenings of our casting our nets.
-Among the poor of Haiti we've had some good catches!
+Among the poor of Haiti, we've had some good catches!

 Sometimes, however, when I begin reeling off church growth figures for Haiti, I'll get disbelieving looks.
 Those numbers are astounding.
 The growth has been rapid.
 Can we trust these statistics?
 Are they really accurate?
 Are they inflated to please the missionaries and general leaders?

 To answer those questions, you need to visit a Haitian church on Sunday morning.
-During the first part of the service you'll most likely see an usher pass down the rows.
+During the first part of the service, you'll most likely see an usher pass down the rows.
 He'll be making check marks on cards held out by many of the people.
 You see, before a person joins the Church of the Nazarene in Haiti, he must be baptized.
 He cannot be baptized if he does not regularly attend services after his conversion.
 Attendance will probably also be required at a new converts' class.
 These classes often meet during Sunday School for six weeks or so.
-Ushers mark their cards to check their attendance record.
-Many of the churches also use attendance cards for full members to encourage their faithfulness as well.
+Ushers mark their cards to vewrify their attendance records.
+Many churches also use attendance cards for full members to encourage their faithfulness as well.

 An important issue in church planting anywhere is providing facilities for worship, education, and evangelism.
 People need places to meet.
 The buildings used by Haitian Nazarenes come in all types.
 They range from tiny, cramped rooms to spacious, barn-like buildings.
 Some are brightly painted.
 Others are simple brush arbors with no walls to paint.
 A few have tile floors.
 Many have only dirt.

 In the early days of our work in Haiti that help came from Alabaster funds.
-Recently, most of it has had to come from Work and Witness teams.
+Recently, most of it has had to come from Nazarene Mission Teams.
 A limited amount of Alabaster money has also been available to help purchase property.

-For years a missionary couple has been assigned to work full-time with construction and the Work & Witness teams.
+For years a missionary couple has been assigned to work full-time with construction and the Nazarene Mission Teams.
 Freddy and Judy Williams, Bob and Nancy Say, and Scott and Pamela Hannay were among those with whom we worked.
 Our rapid growth in Haiti forces a hectic pace of church construction.
-In one five-week period, district superintendents dedicated four new church buildings built by Work and Witness teams.
-Our district superintendents have one gripe against our Work and Witness missionaries.
+In one five-week period, district superintendents dedicated four new church buildings built by Nazarene Mission Teams.
+Our district superintendents have one gripe against our Nazarene Mission Teams missionaries.
 They complain that they haven't figured out a way to work 24 hours a day.
 The list of our construction needs is long.
-At any one time the districts have more than 100 projects on their high-priority lists.
-Each new church organized means a building needed sometime in the future.
+At any one time the high priority list of needed projects has 100 or more projects on iut, Each new church organized means a building needed sometime in the future.

 The Global Mission office has some rules governing church construction on mission fields.
 One rule says that the local Nazarenes must give at least one-half of what it takes to build their building.
 They can't get a bank loan.
 So how do they pay for their 50 percent?